 There are no hard constraints on the number of inputs and outputs in a bundle.
 However given the networking and PoW contraints bundles over 30 inputs/outputs are not advised.

-Bundles can crafted with multiple inputs from multiple different addresses (possibly seeds).
+Bundles can be crafted with multiple inputs from multiple different addresses (possibly seeds).
 The value of the inputs has to be less than Zero.
 The negative value effectively 'takes' the tokens at the address and makes them available to be outputted in the same bundle.

 Each input must be signed correctly to be utilised.
 In